Tommy Harper: Career statistics

 In 1810 games over 15 seasons, Harper compiled a .257 batting average (1,609-for-6,269) with 972 runs, 256 doubles, 36 triples, 146 home runs, 567 RBI, 408 stolen bases, 753 base on balls, 1,080 strikeouts, .338 on-base percentage and .379 slugging percentage.
 Defensively, he recorded a .973 fielding percentage.
 He played first base, second base, third base and all three outfield positions in his major league career.

 Coaching career

-Harper served as a coach for the Red Sox (1980–84; 2000–02) and the Montreal Expos (1990–99).
-As of the start of the season, he remained with Boston as a player development consultant.
+Harper served as the first base coach for the Red Sox from 1980 to 1984.
+During the 1985 season, he held a non-uniformed role with the team; he was dismissed from the team in December.
+His dismissal was allegedly in retaliation for speaking out in the spring about the club's "long-term association with an all-white Elks Club in Winter Haven", where the team held spring training.
+On July 1, 1986, the Equal Employment Opportunity Commission ruled that Harper's dismissal "was held to be without merit".
+In December 1986, Harper and the Red Sox reached a settlement, the terms of which were not disclosed.

-Harper had returned to the Red Sox in 2000, 15 years after he was compelled to sue the club for allegedly illegally firing him as a coach in retaliation for speaking out in 1985 about the club welcoming the local segregated Elks Club into its spring training stadium Chain of Lakes Park, to invite only the team's white personnel to its establishment.
-On July 1, 1986, the Equal Employment Opportunity Commission vindicated Harper and cited the Red Sox for illegal actions.
+Harper next worked as a coach from 1990 through 1999 with the Montreal Expos, spending three seasons as the first base coach and then seven seasons as the hitting coach.
+He returned to the Red Sox as the team's first base coach from 2000 through 2002.
+As of the start of the 2017 season, he remained with the Red Sox as a player development consultant.

 Harper was elected to the Boston Red Sox Hall of Fame in 2010.